 - other financial dependants.

 Families seeking to file a claim can work with a Clarksburg wrongful death attorney during their claim settlement, as there are many questions to be resolved during the settlement process.
 One of the main areas of focus in these cases is determining who is considered a wrongful death beneficiary and therefore able to collect compensation from the settlement.

 There are also cases where the court does not stipulate the wrongful death beneficiaries.
-In these cases, the deceased’s will may be used to determine beneficiaries and amount of compensation.
+In these cases, the deceased’s will may be used to determine beneficiaries and the amount of compensation.